Upper Nile University

 Upper Nile University (UNU) is a university in South Sudan.

+Who We Are?

+Upper Nile University was established in accordance with the decree from the Council of Ministers on the 9th Feb 1991 after passing the University constitution on 6th Nov.
+1991.
+The first Vice Chancellor of the University professor Awad Abu Zed Mukhtar was appointed in November 1991 and the University Council was formed in May 1992.
+The establishment of Upper Nile University was an additional achievement to the Southern Sudan Universities besides University of Juba and Bahr El Ghazal University.

+Upper Nile University is located at the Northern part of Malakal town near Malakal airport in Upper Nile state.
+It also acts as the center for development programmes in Upper Nile State in particular and South Sudan in general and serves as a center for education and training of qualified cadres both theoretically and practically.

 Location

 The university's main campus is located in the town of Malakal, Upper Nile State, on the banks of the White Nile.
 This location is approximately 650 km by road north of Juba, the capital and largest city in that country.
 The coordinates of the main university campus are: 9 33 00N, 31 39 30E (Latitude: 9.5508; Longitude: 31.6600).

 Overview

 Upper Nile University is one of the five public universities in South Sudan.
 The list includes the following institutions: